CadenFinley/CJsShell/docs/themes/thedetails.md

     }
 ```

-The sepator is the separator to the right of the content and the forward separator is the one to the left.
-The allignment value allows the prompt to be anchored to a given side of the screen, center, left, or right.
+The separator is the separator to the right of the content and the forward separator is the one to the left.
+The alignment value allows the prompt to be anchored to a given side of the screen, center, left, or right.
 This placement will dynamically scale with terminal window size.

 ### Theme Behaviors

 Theme Behaviors have 3 potential toggles: cleanup, cleanup_empty_line, and newline_after_execution.
-Cleanup is only able to be used with a newline prompt and it removes the main prompt upon the user pressing enter on input and it will move the newline prompts and all text up to where the main prompt line started. cleanup_empty_line places a newline after the cleanup before execution. newline_after_execution is self explainable.
+Cleanup is only able to be used with a newline prompt and it removes the main prompt upon the user pressing enter on input and it will move the newline prompts and all text up to where the main prompt line started. cleanup_empty_line places a newline after the cleanup before execution. newline_after_execution is self-explanatory.

 ```bash
 behavior {